-Mutual intelligibility between Turkic languages can be increased drastically with a bit of personal practice.
-Uygur, who are natives of the Xinjiang region in China, speak a Turkic Language.
+Mutual intelligibility between Turkic languages can be increased drastically with some personal practice.

-Uygur can speak and understand Turkey Turkish with 15% mutual intelligibility at first instance, yet given a few days or few weeks, mutual understanding of Uygur speakers raises around 75% Turkey Turkish.
+Yet, given a few days or weeks, the mutual understanding of Uygur speakers rises around 75% for Turkish.
 This is also true for Turkish natives with the Uyghur language.
 Source

 Northern Cyprus also uses Turkish as its official language.
 Yet, Turkish is mutually intelligible with Turkic languages.
 Source.

 Also, there are some variations between spoken Turkish in Turkey.

 Istanbul, the Black Sea, and Eastern Turkish are the three main dialects spoken in Turkey.
 Eastern Turkish dialect sounds very similar to Azerbaijani Turkish.

 The Turkic language with the greatest number of speakers is Turkish.
 Turkish (Turkey) native speakers make up 40% of all Turkic speakers.
 Source

 About 1% of the world’s population speaks Turkey (Turkish), and %2,5 Turkic Languages.

 3. How many people speak Turkic Languages?

 The total number of Turkic speakers is over 200 million.
 Turkic languages are spoken as a native language by 170 million people and 30 million second-language speakers.
 Source